 4 cloves of Garlic, finely chopped

-2- 28 oz. cans of crushed Tomatoes, or whole tomatoes that are lightly chopped in the processor.
+2- 28 oz. cans of crushed Tomatoes, or whole tomatoes that are lightly chopped in the processor, or crushed by hand.
 San Marzano’s are the best.

 4 Tbsp Olive Oil